St Kilda Legal Service

 Description of Organisation

 The St Kilda Legal Service provides free legal assistance to residents in the cities of Port Philip, Stonnington and Bayside.
 They provides a generalist legal assistance that runs day and night services.
-The service also operates two specialist programs: the Drug Outreach Program and the Family Violence Program.
+The service also operates specialist programs: the Community Outreach Program and the Family Violence Program.
 SKLS is also the home of the LGBTIQ Legal Service which offers legal assistance to the LGBTIQ community across Victoria

 Does your organisation have a human rights officer?